IonRepo/IonDiff/paper/paper.md

 ![Example of the performance of our unsupervised algorithm at extracting the diffusive path for an arbitrary particle in an AIMD simulation of SrCoO\textsubscript{3-x} at a temperature of 400K.
 Green and orange dots reproduce two different ionic vibrational centers while the blue dots represent the ion diffusion path between them. \label{fig:diffusion-detection}](figure.pdf){width=100%}

-Moreover, users may find information regarding their previous executions of the scripts in the *logs* folder, which should be used to track possible errors on the data format and more.
+Moreover, users may find information regarding their previous executions of the scripts in the *logs* folder, which should be used to track possible errors inn the data format and more.
 Finally, a number of tests for checking out all **IonDiff** functions can be found in the *tests* folder.

 Mainly, our code is based on the sklearn [@Pedregosa2011] implementation of the k-means clustering method.
 The default values of the sklearn hyperparameters are the ones used by IonDiff,  although these can be varied at wish by the user.
 Additionally, the python libraries numpy [@Harris2020] and matplotlib [@Hunter2007] are used to perform numerical analysis and plotting, respectively.
 The current IonDiff version reads information from VASP [@Kresse1996] simulations; future releases, already under active development, will extend its scope to simulation data obtained from other quantum and classical molecular dynamics packages.